Itinerarium Regis Ricardi

 William Stubbs's edition of the Itinerarium (Rolls Series, 1864) appeared before the manuscript of Ambroise's poem was discovered.
 Hans E. Mayer published an edition of an earlier version of the text in 1962, and Helen J. Nicholson translated Stubbs's edition in 1997.

+Scholars have offered different views as to the date in which the book was composed.
+Some scholars have argued it was over the period 1194–1201 while others say it was later, approximately 1216-1222.